The nature of the Holy Spirit

 The ministry of the Holy Spirit

-- The Holy Spirit leads and guides: “However, when He, the Spirit of truth, has come, He will guide you into all truth” (John 16:13).
-Jesus called the Holy Spirit “He” more than 15 times.
+“However, when He, the Spirit of truth, has come, He will guide you into all truth” (John 16:13).
+Jesus called the Holy Spirit “He” more than 15 times indicating a divine Being.

-- The Holy Spirit reproves: “And when he is come, he will reprove the world of sin, and of righteousness, and of judgment” (John 16:8).
+“And when he is come, he will reprove the world of sin, and of righteousness, and of judgment” (John 16:8).
+The Spirit works at convicting the sinner of his sins.
+What hinders the Holy Spirit is our effectiveness to respond to His reproof.

-- The Holy Spirit can even be grieved: “And grieve not the holy Spirit of God, whereby ye are sealed unto the day of redemption” (Ephesians 4:30).
+“And grieve not the holy Spirit of God, whereby ye are sealed unto the day of redemption” (Ephesians 4:30).
+The reception of the Holy Spirit at conversion is God’s authentication that the believer is accepted.

-- The Holy Spirit blesses: “Grace be unto you, and peace, from him which is, and which was, and which is to come; and from the seven Spirits which are before his throne” (Revelation 1:4).
+“Grace be unto you, and peace, from him which is, and which was, and which is to come; and from the seven Spirits which are before his throne” (Revelation 1:4; Acts 13:52).

 In His service,